 Over time, bruxism may be responsible for changing the look of your teeth.
 Spaces could be created by clenching and grinding.
 Your jaw might begin to suffer as well, and your jaw joint could become inflamed.

 We can build you a mouthguard to help with bruxism.
 We can either make a soft plastic mouthguard or a hard-plastic mouthguard.
 The soft plastic mouthguard helps your mouth distribute the force you use to clench or grind your teeth to all of your teeth and gums.
 That way, your teeth are protected.
 If you already have damage to some of your teeth, you may need a hard-plastic mouthguard to protect your teeth from further damage.
+We offer oral appliances that look similar to night guards for patients with sleep apnea.

 Do you have questions about night mouthguards?
 Give Queen Anne Family Dental a call at (206) 424-4450.